 These stores are open crazy hours, including Thanksgiving day, due to customer demand.
 If everyone stops participating in the shopping frenzies, the craziness will go away.
 Here are some alternatives to stepping into the Black Friday madness (and shopping on Thanksgiving).

-Shop online-only retailers like Amazon.
-One article reported that prices on Amazon averaged over 17% lower than the Black Friday (in-store) sales prices.
+- Shop online-only retailers like Amazon.
+One article reported that prices on Amazon averaged over 17% lower than the Black Friday (in-store) sales prices of their competitors.